ASpoonPlaysGames/Spoons.Bubbles/README.md

 `AddCustomBubble <r> <g> <b>`

 ### Example:
-"AddCustomBubble 255 0 255" will make a pink dome shield until the match ends
+"AddCustomBubble 255 0 255" will make a pink dome shield

 ![image](https://user-images.githubusercontent.com/66967891/150455494-a8702efc-4d00-43aa-9142-67e27d349c71.png)

 ## Using bubbleColour

 Using bubbleColour is an easy way to set your custom colour for a play session.
-It is reset when the game is rebooted, but persists across matches.
+It works in a similar way to AddCustomBubble (but actually works lmao)

 ### Usage:
 `customColour <r> <g> <b>`

 ### Example:
-"customColour 255 255 255" will set your dome shield to be white until Titanfall 2 is closed
+"customColour 255 255 255" will set your dome shield to be white

 ![image](https://user-images.githubusercontent.com/66967891/150455722-72e4725d-c230-4bd9-8f07-3ddd476423f8.png)